AmolGode/Claude-Agent-Studio/readme.md

 # Agent Control Plane

+## Why This Is Not Just Another Chatbot

+Most chatbots are stateless text boxes wired to an LLM.

+This is a **configurable agent platform**:

+- **Real tool execution** — agents don't simulate actions, they run Python functions against a real database.
+Cancel an order?
+It's actually cancelled.
+- **Agentic loop** — Claude decides which tool to call, reads the result, and can chain multiple tool calls before responding.
+Not one-shot, not hardcoded.
+- **Centralized tool registry** — all tool calls flow through a single `call_tool()` entry point.
+This makes it trivial to add logging, auth checks, rate limiting, or usage tracking in one place — not scattered across every tool.
+- **Developer-first configuration** — agents are defined at runtime via UI (model, system prompt, tools).
+No code changes to spin up a new agent.
+- **Built-in observability** — every run logs input tokens, output tokens, and latency per API call.
+Token costs and response times are captured automatically because all calls go through one runner.
+- **Auto-generated tool schemas** — add `@register_tool` to any Python function and it's instantly available to any agent.
+Anthropic-compatible JSON schema is generated from type hints — no manual JSON writing.

+---

+## Demo — E-commerce Customer Support Agent

 A developer platform to configure and run AI agents powered by Claude.
 Define agents with custom system prompts and tools, chat with them via API, and track token usage and latency — all managed through a clean REST backend.

 ---